-The first time I went to Shinjuku was in 1991.
-It was during the bubble period.
-I had a job interview at a school one afternoon.
-It was my first solo trip.
+The first time I went to Shinjuku was in 1991, during the bubble period.
+I had a job interview at a school.
+It was my first solo trip there.
 Every other time had been with my girlfriend.
-I was a little apprehensive.
-The place was so big, would I get lost in all the alleys?
+I was apprehensive.
+The place was so big.
+Would I get lost in all the alleys?

 That’s a story for another time.
 Well, when I finished the interview, it was night.
 I walked out of the building and headed to Yasukuni-Dori to return to Shinjuku Keio station.
 On the way, I looked around and saw the neon lights.
 The street was a fantasy land.

 It was easy to get excited.
-Everything was new to me.
+Everything was new.
 There were the izakayas, zillions of taxis, and so many shops.
 Brisbane would have closed by that time.
 Not Shinjuku.
 Everything was still open!

 When I was younger, I thought I was immune to shopping.
-But, I was bedazzled by so many big brand shops like Louis Vuitton, Bvlgari, and Chanelle, in one area.
-To be there was an experience.
+But, the many big brand shops like Louis Vuitton, Bvlgari, and Chanelle bedazzled me.
+There were so many.
+It was an experience.
 1991 Tokyo was all glamour and glitz.

 More than thirty years have passed.
 The bubble economy has gone, and the pandemic has been here for two years.
-Japan has become a little more pessimistic.
+Japan has become more pessimistic.
 But not Shinjuku.
-It is still the place to go in Tokyo for business or pleasure.
+It is still the place for business or pleasure.
 Even on a Sunday night, it pulls people.

 Night comes, and the people fill its streets.
 They go to Kabukicho and Omoide Yokocho for something to eat and drink.
 Everyone searches for a good time.
 Even on a Sunday night, Shinjuku is busy.
-Well, it is missing the tourists in Kabukicho.
+Well, it is still missing the tourists.

 Shinjuku is still one of my favorite places in Tokyo, even after thirty years.
 Each part of it has its vibe.
 Where do I like in particular?
-I wish I could give you an answer, but I can’t as I enjoy them all.
-Walk around with a camera in hand, and there is so much to shoot.
+I wish I could answer you, but I can’t as I enjoy them all.
+Walk around with a camera in hand.
+There is so much to shoot.
 Eastside, west side, north or south.
 Anywhere you go, you’ll find something of interest.

 When I went to Shinjuku for this article on May 16, 2022, I planned to get pictures from every area.
 That proved impossible, as I knew it would be.
-I tried hard, but even the area around the station is way too large with too many things to see.
+I tried hard, but the area around the station is too large.
+There are too many things to see.
 And I’m limited in how many photos I can place here.

 Don’t worry.
 I will be back there again.
 Photography at night is fascinating and makes for beautiful photos.
 Recently I went to Shibuya to do a similar thing.
 Hopefully, this will become a regular thing for me; night walks in Tokyo.